noidexe/Enjin-Coin-Documentation/docs/starthere.md

 The most basic way to talk to the Trusted Platform is by using our [GraphQL API](https://graphql.org/learn/).
 If you can use HTTP from you game to talk to a web service, you'll be able to talk to your trusted platform via this interface.

 ### Editor Tools and Runtime APIs
 Over time our team of Enjineers will be creating all sorts of tools and APIs for all of the most frequently used game technology out there.
 For now, the focus is on the Unity engine.
-We provide a Unity API, and an in-editor UI Panel built right into the editor to help you do the most common operations with the ENJ platform.
-If you are not using Unity, you'll want to back up one level and use the GraphQL API for you game.
+We provide a Unity API, and an editor UI Panel to help you do the most common operations with the ENJ platform.
+If you are not using Unity, you'll want to use the GraphQL API for you game.

 ![Unity SDK Screenshot](../images/unity_login_page.png)

 ### ENJ Wallets
-One concept that takes a bit of getting used to when working with the blockchain is the idea of having a wallet address a private key.
+One concept to learn when working with the blockchain is the idea of having a wallet address a private key.
 Think of your wallet address as the street address for your garage of stuff.
 But it's more than that, because each garage comes with a private key.
 The private key is solely controlled by the wallet owner, YOU!
 You use your private key to access the contents of your wallet, but also to authorize and sign transactions that are happening with your items.
 For most players and some developer tasks, like creating items, you'll probably use the Enjin wallet mobile app for Android and iOS.
 For your game itself, you'll want to use the Enjin Wallet Deamon to automate most of these operations in a secure and convenient way.

 ![Wallet Example](../images/enjin_wallet_example.png)

 ### YOUR GAME
-Which brings up to the bottom of the stack, where the rubber meets the road, your GAME!
+Which brings us to the bottom of the stack, where the rubber meets the road, your GAME!
 The nice thing about our platform is that it is not an all or nothing thing, you can choose how deeply you want to integrate ENJ into you game, over as long of a period as you wish.
 Maybe start with a vanity item or achievement token that is given to players upon purchase or completion of your game.

 # How do I get started?

   Still here?
 Great!
 We'd love to have you!
-You can get up and running on our platform in therefore easy steps.
+You can get up and running on our platform in three easy steps.

   1. Sign up and subscribe [HERE](./trusted_platform.md).
 This will give you access the Trusted Platform (and Platform API).
 TODO: Change link when portal is up.